woojean/woojean.github.io/_posts/技术问题分类总结/2017-04-05-WebFrontend.md

 .blogroll a[rel~=’co-worker’]{...}
 ```

 ## self=this

-This question is not specific to jQuery, but specific to JavaScript in general.
-The core problem is how to "channel" a variable in embedded functions.
+This question is not specific to jQuery, but specific to JavaScript in general. <u>The core problem is how to "channel" a variable in embedded functions</u>.
 This is the example:

 ```javascript
 var abc = 1; // we want to use this variable in embedded functions